michaldev/foodie/README.md

 ## Server

 Actually, it will only work when it runs on a server (you can use the `gulp watch` command to create one).
-It will requests data from the `django` server from `http://127.0.0.1:8000/`.
+It will requests data from the `django` server.
+For more information about how to run the Foodie server, checkout the `master` of this project.

+Once you have a working Foodie server, you must configure the WebApp.
+You can find the configuration file in `./src/scripts/configuration.coffee` directory.